FME Version

 Introduction

 This tutorial describes using the SchemaMapper transformer.
-This transformer converts the existing schema of features to a new structure, based on mappings defined in an external lookup table.
-This technique is very useful when the mappings are complex, repetitive or when they need to be maintained by someone who is not familiar with FME.
+This transformer remodels the existing schema of features to a desired structure, based on assignment mappings defined in an external lookup table.
+This technique is very useful when the mappings are complex or repetitive, or when the schema needs to be maintained by someone who is not familiar with FME.

 Definition of Schema